mmistakes/minimal-mistakes/_posts/2023-10-19-from-nio-to-fs2-for-udp.md

 ```
 Here we define some socket options using the `setOption()` method which takes a `SocketOption` and it's associated value.

-The `StandardSocketOptions.SO_RCVBUF` and `StandardSocketOptions.SO_SNDBUF` are options for the datagram socket receive buffer and socket send buffer respectively which we set to 4 megabytes each.
+The `StandardSocketOptions.SO_RCVBUF` and `StandardSocketOptions.SO_SNDBUF` are options for the datagram socket receive buffer and socket send buffer respectively which we set to 4 kilobytes each.

 The size could be increased for high-volume connections and in the case of the receive buffer, reduced to limit the possible backlog of incoming data.
 StandardSocketOptions provides multiple options for fine-grained control of a DatagramChannel: